ozturkomerfaruk/100DaysOfSwift/README.md

 I wanted to share this process with you here.
 For this, I created a Github Repo and shared the codes there day by day.
 I tried to write the descriptions of the codes with MackDown.
 So you can have a look.

-You can click [here](http//www.ozturkomerfaruk.com) to access Turkish explanations.
+You can click [here](http//www.ozturkomerfaruk.com) to access Turkish explanations. this website is my blog page.
+You can follow me :)

 Also, if you want to check out my Medium article, you can find it [here](http//www.ozturkomerfaruk.com).